hibaa-a/ETL/README.md

 # Data Extraction -
 Acting as a team of data engineers on this ETL project, we were required to source the datasets that will investigate UK Road Traffic Collision for the period of 2005-2017.

-After sourcing the dataset, we transformed the datasets and uploaded to the Postgresql (Accident_db) for further analysis by the Data
+After sourcing the dataset, we transformed the data and uploaded to the Postgresql (Accident_db) for further analysis by the Data Ananlytics Team.
-   Ananlytics Team.

    (a) Data Source: UK Road Traffic Collision for the period of 2005-2017 obtained.